ClarkRT19/Retriever-Wizard/README.md

 ```

 ### Disclaimer
-Parts of this project were drafted or refactored with the assistance of large language models (ChatGPT/GPT-5).
+Parts of the code in this project were drafted or refactored with the assistance of large language models (ChatGPT/GPT-5).
 All prompts/outputs were reviewed and validated by the maintainer.